Starting an Ore Mining Career in Eve Online

 There is also a module that will increase your yields called Mining Laser Upgrade I. To be able to fit that module you need to train the Mining Upgrades skill to level I and to level IV to be able to use the Tech 2 version of that module.
 The module increases your ore yield while at the same time reduces your overall CPU.

 Is Mining Really for Me?

-At this point you can mine ore in your Venture while slowly getting more skillful and stockpile some ISK.
-What you need to do after getting a decent amount of ISK is to decide if mining is the thing for you or if you want to try your hand on something different.
+At this point, you can mine ore in your Venture while slowly getting more skillful and stockpile some ISK.
+What you need to do after getting a decent amount of ISK is to decide if mining is the thing for you or if you want to try your hand at something different.
 There are so many things in Eve Online to do that are both fun and rewarding and you should take some time to try them out.

-At this point I want to briefly mention refining.
+At this point, I want to briefly mention refining.
 You can sell your ore directly at the marker, but it is often better to refine it and sell the minerals you get from the refined ore.
 There are two skills that are most important to refining.
 There are Reprocessing and Reprocessing Efficiency.
 If you intend to refine and sell the minerals you need to get both these skills to level 5.
 There are also other ways to increase refining which are beyond the scope of this guide.